rw3iss/nestjs-gen/readme.md

 ## All Options:
 Note: If using a configuration file, these command line options will always override the configuration file options.

      -a                              Generate all (Module + Controller + Service + Repository + Model                   optional      default: false
      --all                           Generate all (Module + Controller + Service + Repository + Model                   optional      default: false

      -m                              Generate a Module                                                                  optional      default: false
      --module                        Generate a Module                                                                  optional      default: false

      -r                              Generate a Repository for the model                                                optional      default: false
      --repo                          Generate a Repository for the model                                                optional      default: false
      --repository                    Generate a Repository for the model                                                optional      default: false

      -d                              Generate the model files                                                           optional      default: false
      --model                         Generate the model file                                                            optional      default: false
-     --model-name <name>            Specify a custom class name for the model                                          optional
+     --model-class <name>            Specify a custom class name for the model                                          optional
      --model-dir <dir>               Specify a subdirectory to put the model in (ie. 'models')                          optional
+     --model-base-class <class>      Specify a base class that your model should extend from                            optional
+     --model-base-dir <dir>          Specify the import location for the base class model                               optional

      -c                              Generate a Controller for the model                                                optional      default: false
      --controller                    Generate a Controller for the model                                                optional      default: false

      -s                              Generate a Service for the model                                                   optional      default: false
      --service                       Generate a Service for the model                                                   optional      default: false

      --crud                          Generates CRUD actions within the Controller and Service                           optional      default: false

      -p <prefix>                     Specify root/prefix dir to generate in                                             optional
      --prefix <prefix>               Specify root/prefix dir to generate in                                             optional

      --auth                          CRUD actions will add authentication guards, requiring a logged in user            optional      default: false
      --auth-guard-class <name>       Name of a custom @(Guard<name>) class to use                                       optional
      --auth-guard-dir <dir>          The location of the custom @Guard class file                                       optional

      --template-dir <dir>            The location of the template files to use                                          optional
      --no-subdir                     Don't put generated files in <name> subdirectory (only if not using a module)      optional      default: false

+     --casing <pascal>               default = "example.controller.ts", pascal = "ExampleController.ts"                 optional